-- Social networks enable you to share your petition with people you know and on to those they know.
+Social networks enable you to share your petition with people you know, and then they can share it with people that they know.

-Create a facebook page for your petition, ask people to sign and share.
+Create a Facebook page for your petition, asking people to sign and share.
 Remember to update!

 TWITTER.
 Use user handles, trending and topical hashtags # to allow your target and people with similar interests to notice your tweets.

 A @Mention tag allows more people see your tweet, while a @Reply tag doesn’t.
 Always tag @name of your petition target in the middle of the post but not the beginning.
 If you need to start off with tagging a name, add a “[email protected]” in front of the user handle.

 #Hashtag allows people to see your tweets without following you.

 Use #Hashtags that are already used / followed by others if you want to spread the word.
 So do your homework!

 Spend time on your social networks and find out what issues your friends are talking/ posting/ sharing/ tweeting about.

 Posting a link with a personal message in the comment section may prompt response and support.